 The University of Georgia United States and Georgia History Exam

-The exam is not a substitute for an education in U.S./Georgia history; it is a diagnostic to determine whether a student is already proficient in the subject.
+The exam is not a substitute for an education in U.S. and Georgia history; it is a diagnostic to determine whether a student is already proficient in the subject.
 Students planning on taking the exam should take it within the first year to give themselves sufficient opportunity to take a course if they do not pass the exam successfully.

 This test is administered by University Testing Services at Clark Howell Hall.
 Please contact University Testing Services to register for the test.
 There are multiple versions of the exam.